withastro/docs/TRANSLATING.md

 ### 1. Documentation pages

 Each documentation page lives in the `src/content/docs/` directory of this <abbr title="repository">repo</abbr>.
 There you’ll find directories for all of the languages currently translated.
-Each page is a Markdown file to support rich text formatting.
-For example, the English language “Getting Started” page is at `src/content/docs/en/getting-started.md` and the same page in French is at `src/content/docs/fr/getting-started.md`.
+Each page is a MDX file to support rich text formatting.
+For example, the English language “Getting Started” page is at `src/content/docs/en/getting-started.mdx` and the same page in French is at `src/content/docs/fr/getting-started.mdx`.

 ### 2. UI text